 The American yoga teacher Judith Lasater attributes the invention of restorative yoga to B.K.S.
 Iyengar, one of the Indian yoga teachers who brought yoga to the West.
 In her book “Relax and Renew: Restful Yoga for Stressful Times” she describes over 25 of these different “nurturing physical postures” and claims they are true antidotes to stress.
 Many other yoga teachers prescribe rest positions, for back pain, menopausal problems, stressful life changes, depression, etc.

 Restorative yoga is about resting deeply, which we can only do when we feel completely comfortable and supported.
 This means that organising some of the positions can involve quite a lot of faffing around with pillows, bolsters and blankets.
-But the results are worth it, as it allows us to tap into our body’s relaxation response.
+Nevertheless, the results are worth it, as it allows us to tap into the body’s relaxation response.
 As opposed to the stress response, the “fight or flight” mechanism, the relaxation response aids muscle relaxation, digestion, slower heart rate, slower breathing rate and lower blood pressure.

 Legs on a chair pose